Prepared by the International Council on Rhetoric, Argumentation, and Philosophy

 blair – n.
 The domesticated hybrid of a wolverine and a Canadian grizzly, very popular as a cuddly, stuffed animal.
 “Tony-blairs, with their pre-programmed arguments, are even outselling teddy-blairs this year.”

 brockriede – v.
-To subject a text to rhetorical criticism.
+To subject a text to sustained rhetorical criticism.
 “The argument may work, but I’ll know better after I give it a thorough brockrieding.”

 cam-polo – n.
 The sport of tele-viewing deep disagreements.